 - Both anterior and posterior lobes are concerned with skeletal movements.

-The medulla oblongata is a small and the lowest region of the brain that is enclosed and well protected.
-It comprises of the cardiovascular center and the respiratory center.
-We cannot live without the medulla as it plays a primary role in connecting the spinal cord and the skull henceforth helping us in maintaining our posture and controlling our reflexes.
-The main functions of the medulla oblongata include:
+The medulla oblongata is a small structure present in the lowest region of the brain.
+It essentially controls the body’s autonomic functions such as heartbeat, breathing, digestion, etc. It plays a primary role in connecting the spinal cord, pons and the cerebral cortex.
+Also, it helps us in maintaining our posture and controlling our reflexes.

 The pons is the major structure of the brain stem present between the midbrain and medulla oblongata.
 It serves as a relay signals between the lower cerebellum, spinal cord, the midbrain, cerebrum and other higher parts of the brain.
 The main functions of the pons include:

 - In addition, the pons is involved in sensations such as the sense of taste, hearing, and balance.